I may get paid commission for purchases made after clicking a link in this post.

 And above all, REMEMBER YOUR DEFINITION OF SUCCESS.
 Whatever they are doing or have that you are jealous of – might be in direct opposition to what your definition of success looks like!

 Having a clear understanding of what your definition of success looks like will remind you that having a bajillion followers on Insta (or whatever silly metric you are worrying about) will not help you achieve what you really want to get out of blogging.

 16. Post less often

 There is a big myth in blogging that you have to post multiple times a week.
-It all stems from years ago when you were supposed to blog 3 times a week if you wanted to rank on Google et al. This is not true any more but the myth lives on.
+It all stems from years ago when you were supposed to blog 3 times a week if you wanted to rank on Google.
+This is not true any more but the myth lives on.

 The truth is that what will do you most good in the long run is to write less often but better.
-These days search engines are much more interested in quality than quantity and, funnily enough, so are readers!
+These days Google is much more interested in quality than quantity and, funnily enough, so are your readers!

 So give yourself a break – there’s no need to bust a gut to write and promote multiple posts a week.
 Writing one good post per week is more than sufficient.
 If you can only manage one high quality post a fortnight – do that!

 17. Don’t try to do it all… all at once